Keyword Extractor

 When should I use the Keyword Extractor?

-Use it when you want a quick browser-side AI helper for this task: Find topic words in a blog draft or study passage.
-Clean up repeated terms before writing a title or summary.
+Use it when you want a quick browser-side AI helper for this task: Find repeated topics in a 700-word blog draft before writing a title.
+Check whether product copy mentions the same feature names customers use.
 It is best for drafts, checks, and learning, not final expert decisions.

 What do the main Keyword Extractor inputs mean?